revbayes/revbayes.github.io/tutorials/mcmc_troubleshooting/Priors.md

 One challenge is specifying priors is that we usually expect that the prior used by the analysis will be the same as the prior that we have set.
 This is generally the case, _unless_ the same component or parameter is influenced by several different priors.
 A common scenario where this can happen is in the case of node ages.
 Node ages have an implicit prior set on them by the prior used for the phylogeny itself.
 When using a demographic model such as a coalescent or birth-death process, node ages which are coherent with this model will have a higher probability.
 Similarly if a prior on branch lengths is used, then this will also impact plausible values for the node ages.
 But node ages can also have explicit priors set on them, for instance through the use of node calibrations defined directly by the user.
 Even nodes that are not calibrated will be influenced by the calibrations, since a node has to have a lower age than its ancestors and a higher age than its descendants.
 Thus the prior on a node age is potentially the result of the interaction of many different components.

 This interaction needs to be taken into account in order to correctly interpret the results of the analysis, as we will see in the following example.
-The full details of the setup can be found in the `age_calibrations.Rev` script, but we will focus on the node calibrations set for this analysis.
+We use the same toy analysis from the previous examples, but this time we add node calibrations to our inference.
+The full details of the setup can be found in the `age_calibrations.Rev` script.
 We have defined a set of clades for our phylogeny:
 {{ calib_script | snippet:"block#","6" }}

 Each of these clades has an associated prior distribution on the age of their most recent common ancestor (MRCA):